NewPlant95/synthetic-data-generator/docs/expected_patterns.md

 2. the session and purchase curves move in the same direction as the scenario
 3. reviews improve after positive content and worsen after bad incidents
 4. the item mix shifts during the cosmetics promotion

-That is the main structure the dataset is designed to expose.